-'''

--noflatten

-don't flatten the design. fully flattened designs can evaluate within

-one delta cycle if they have no combinatorial feedback.

-note that the debug interface and waveform dumps use full hierarchical

-names for all wires even in flattened designs.

--noproc

-don't convert processes to netlists. in most designs, converting

-processes significantly improves evaluation performance at the cost of

-slight increase in compilation time.
+don't convert processes to netlists. in most designs, converting processes significantly improves evaluation performance at the cost of slight increase in compilation time.

 -0 <level>

-set the optimization level. the default is -06. higher optimization

-levels dramatically decrease compile and run time, and highest level

-possible for a design should be used.
+set the optimization level. the default is -06. higher optimization levels dramatically decrease compile and run time, and highest level possible for a design should be used.

--\Omega\Omega

-no optimization.
+-00 no optimization.

 unbuffer internal wires if possible.

--02

 like -01, and localize internal wires if possible.

+'''

 -03

 like -02, and inline internal wires if possible.

--04

 like -03, and unbuffer public wires not marked (keep) if possible.

 -05

 like -04, and localize public wires not marked (keep) if possible.

 -06

 like -05, and inline public wires not marked (keep) if possible.

 -g <level>

 set the debug level. the default is -g4. higher debug levels provide

 more visibility and generate more code, but do not pessimize evaluation.

 -g0

 no debug information. the C API is disabled.

 -g1

 include bare minimum of debug information necessary to access all design

 state. the C API is enabled.

 -g2

 like -g1, but include debug information for all public wires that are

 directly accessible through the C++ interface.

-'''

-'''

 -g3

-like -g2, and include debug information for public wires that are tied to a constant or another public wire.
+like -g2, and include debug information for public wires that are tied

+to a constant or another public wire.

 -g4

-like -g3, and compute debug information on demand for all public wires that were optimized out.
+like -g3, and compute debug information on demand for all public wires

+that were optimized out.

 '''

-G.233 write_edif - write design to EDIF netlist file
+G.234 write_edif - write design to EDIF netlist file

-'''

-write_edif [options] [filename]
+''' write_edif [options] [filename]

 Write the current design to an EDIF netlist file.

--top top_module

-set the specified module as design top module
+-top top_module set the specified module as design top module

 -nogndvcc

-do not create "GND" and "VCC" cells. (this will produce an error

-if the design contains constant nets. use "hilomap" to map to custom

-constant drivers first)
+do not create "GND" and "VCC" cells. (this will produce an error if the design contains constant nets. use "hilomap" to map to custom constant drivers first)

+'''

+'''

 -gndvccy

 create "GND" and "VCC" cells with "Y" outputs. (the default is

 "G" for "GND" and "P" for "VCC".)

--attrprop

-create EDIF properties for cell attributes
+-attrprop create EDIF properties for cell attributes

-create extra KEEP nets by allowing a cell to drive multiple nets.
+-keep create extra KEEP nets by allowing a cell to drive multiple nets.

--pvector {par|bra|ang}

-sets the delimiting character for module port rename clauses to

-parentheses, square brackets, or angle brackets.
+-pvector {par|bra|ang} sets the delimiting character for module port rename clauses to parentheses, square brackets, or angle brackets.

 Unfortunately there are different "flavors" of the EDIF file format.
-This

-command generates EDIF files for the Xilinx place&route tools.
-It might be

-necessary to make small modifications to this command when a different tool
+This command generates EDIF files for the Xilinx place&route tools.
+It might be necessary to make small modifications to this command when a different tool is targeted. '''

-is targeted.

-'''

-G.234 write_file - write a text to a file
+G.235 write_file - write a text to a file

-''' write_file [options] output_file [input_file]

-Write the text from the input file to the output file.
+''' Write_file [options] output_file [input_file] Write the text from the input file to the output file.